HaliteChallenge/Halite-III/website/learn-programming-challenge/contributing.md

 ---------

 <br/>
+#### Starter kit development
+Starter kits help players develop Halite bots in their preferred language.
+The languages and versions supported by the Halite game servers are listed [here](https://forums.halite.io/t/the-halite-iii-server-environment/94).

-Halite III supports many languages for developing a bot through community contributions.
-Thank you for your interest in creating a new Halite III starter kit!
-We have put together this guide to help you, but if you have any questions feel free to reach out via email at [halite@halite.io](mailto:halite@halite.io).
+We have put together this guide to help you create a new starter kit.
+If you have any questions, feel free to reach out via email at [halite@halite.io](mailto:halite@halite.io).

 <br/>
-#### API Design
+### API Design
 Please adhere as best you can to the API design used in the Python3 starter kit.
-We have an API documentation page [here](/learn-programming-challenge/api-docs).
+Our API documentation is [here](/learn-programming-challenge/api-docs).

 <br/>
-#### Game Communication Overview
+### Game Communication Overview
 Bots communicate with the environment via JSON, stdin, and stdout using a stream of space-separated integers.
-There are two stages of communication: initialization, and turn formats.
+There are two stages of communication: initialization and turn formats.

 <br/>
-#### Initialization
+### Initialization
 **Constants**

 At the beginning of the game, the bot must parse a blob of JSON constants from the game environment.